ydcnanhe/sklearn-ekmeans/doc/index.rst

 This site documents `sklekmeans`, a scikit-learn‑compatible implementation of Equilibrium K-Means (EKMeans) designed for robust clustering on imbalanced datasets.
-It covers installation and a quick start, algorithm details, full-batch， mini-batch， and semi-supervised training modes, optional numba acceleration, the full Python API compatible with sklearn estimators, and worked examples.
+It covers installation and a quick start, algorithm details, full-batch, mini-batch, and semi-supervised training modes, optional numba acceleration, the full Python API compatible with sklearn estimators, and worked examples.